 Imagine if we could remove pollution from the atmosphere, not worry about the security of our private information, or design drugs targeted for more effective treatment against disease.
 Poised to revolutionize society, quantum technologies may help us overcome these real-world problems and other research challenges — and PhD candidate Kristine Boone is helping to pave the way.

 When computers were first introduced as large, bulky machines capable of performing a few simple tasks like numerical calculations, it was hard to imagine their evolution into the kind of smartphones we carry around in our pockets today.

-“This is where we’re at with quantum computers,” says Kristine Boone, a PhD student studying physics and quantum information at the University of Waterloo.
+“This is where we’re at with quantum computers,” says Kristine Boone, a PhD student in the Department of Physics and Astronomy at the University of Waterloo.
 “The traditional computer has completely changed our society and culture, but it wasn’t overnight.”

 After almost two decades of research, the first quantum computers are emerging from research labs around the world.
 Their unprecedented processing power is anticipated to impact areas such as healthcare, transportation, communication and digital privacy.